xabbu42/Master/arbeit.md

 Preliminaries
 -------------

-As the results and concepts in this paper are mostely purely syntactical, I will also limit this brief introduction to the modal logic S4 and its justification counterpart LP to the syntactic side.
+As the results and concepts in this paper are mostly purely syntactical, I will also limit this brief introduction to the modal logic S4 and its justification counterpart LP to the syntactic side.
 Artemov gave an arithmetical interpretation for LP in his original